North Korea Parades Hybrid 'Frankenmissile', Then Fails Yet Another Missile Launch Test

 They can get pretty close by simply putting it onto a boat and sailing it in the any US port.
 For that matter the 9700 pound Hiroshima Bomb could be built into a modest sized cabin cruiser and sailed up to the Potomac to within about a mile of the White House.

 It's really hard to protect a large modern state from a rogue nation with nuclear capabilities, which is why non-proliferation is so important.
-It's one of those problems that are so hard, people just ignore it and focus instead on ones that seem mor
+It's one of those problems that are so hard, people just ignore it and focus instead on ones that seem more accomplishable, like establishing democracy in countries that have never had one.

 Re: (Score:2)